 Expanded Food & Nutrition Education Program

 Over 60% of Yakima County adults are overweight or obese.
 People who are obese or overweight are more prone to develop high blood pressure, elevated blood cholesterol, and diabetes.
-They are also more likely to die at an earlier age than adults who are not obese.
 Washington adults who are obese are about three times more likely to have diabetes compared to adults who are not obese.

-EFNEP promotes healthy eating and physical activity to the populations most disproportionately affect.
-Through a series of nutrition classes, EFNEP focuses on skill to plan tasty, cost-effect and nutritious meals.
+EFNEP promotes healthy eating and physical activity through fun and intneractive classes.
 Yakima County EFNEP encourages parents and caregivers to be role models for their children.

 What Participants are Saying

-Translated from a recent Spanish language class at Children’s Village:
+Translated from a Spanish-language class at Children’s Village:

 “I have been eating more vegetables and I am more conscious about what I eat.
 I eat more foods that benefit my health.”